auraphp/Aura.Web/README-REQUEST.md

 ```

 See the _Accept\Media_ class file for the list of what file extensions map to
-what content types.
+what media types.
 To set your own mappings, set up the _WebFactory_ object
 first, then create the _Request_ object:

 ```php